prishanmu/Movies_FlaskApp/README.md

 - [X] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)
-- [X] Use of a new module (Seaborn)
+- [X] Use of a new module (PyPlot)
 - [X] Use of a second new module (WTForms)
-- [X] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
+- [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
 - [X] A many-to-many relationship in your database structure
-- [X] At least one form in your Flask application
+- [ ] At least one form in your Flask application
 - [X] Templating in your Flask application
 - [ ] Inclusion of JavaScript files in the application
-- [ ] Links in the views of Flask application page/s
+- [X] Links in the views of Flask application page/s
 - [ ] Relevant use of `itertools` and/or `collections`
 - [ ] Sourcing of data using web scraping
 - [ ] Sourcing of data using web REST API requests